Two paths.

 - Decodable Text

-- Confidently serve readers with diverse and intensive needs
+- serve readers with diverse and intensive needs, individually or in small groups, with confidence and depth

 Ready to Start Learning?